Risperidone (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how risperidone works.
-Tell your doctor if you are using carbamazepine, clozapine, fluoxetine, furosemide, levodopa, paroxetine, phenobarbital, phenytoin, quinidine, rifampin, or blood pressure medicine.
+Tell your doctor if you are using carbamazepine, clozapine, fluoxetine, furosemide, levodopa, methylphenidate, paroxetine, phenobarbital, phenytoin, quinidine, rifampin, or blood pressure medicine.

 - Do not drink alcohol while you are using this medicine.